Bennett Brook Railway: Buildings

-At the Bennett Brook Railway, all buildings used on the line (with the exclusion of the yards) are former WAGR/Westrail Station Buildings.
+At the Bennett Brook Railway, all buildings used on the line (with the exclusion of the yards) are former WAGR/Westrail station buildings.

-Whiteman Village Junction Station houses the former station buildings from Claisebrook Station (Platform 1/Ticket Office), Subiaco Station (Platform 2/3, Party Room), and Signal cabins from Subiaco and Fremantle (Both are currently not operational).
-Down at Mussel Pool: The station building is from Nungarin (And was transported to BBR in 1989 with assistance from the Australian Army's 22nd Construction Squadron.
-There are also two signal Cabins, Collie (No longer operational, now located at parker siding), and Cottesloe, which is fully operational located at the northern end of the Mussel Pool platform.
+Whiteman Village Junction Station houses the former station buildings from Claisebrook Station (Platform 1/Ticket Office), Subiaco Station (Platform 2/3, Party Room), and signal cabins from Subiaco and Fremantle (both are currently not operational).
+At Mussel Pool the station building is from Nungarin (transported to BBR in 1989 with assistance from the Australian Army's 22nd Construction Squadron).
+There are also two signal cabins from Collie (no longer operational, now located at Parker Siding), and Cottesloe, which is fully operational located at the northern end of the Mussel Pool platform.